goldhand/product-purchase/README.rst

 product_purchase
 ==============================

-Simple paywall in django for digital products (like pdfs)
+Simple stripe paywall in django for digital products (like pdfs)

 LICENSE: BSD